rishisingh1034/StayZone-Project/README.md

 StayZone - Simplifying Student Accommodation

-StayZone is a mobile application designed to address the challenges students face when searching for lodges, hostels, or PGs in a new city.
+StayZone is a Web application designed to address the challenges students face when searching for lodges, hostels, or PGs in a new city.
 The app provides an intuitive interface for users to search, view details, and securely book accommodations based on location, price, and amenities.
 Key features include a secure payment gateway, a rating and review system for transparency, efficient in-app messaging, and enticing discounts or loyalty programs for regular users.

 4) Choice of Technology

-- Frontend: React.js
+- Frontend: HTML,Reactjs(planned to use),TailwindCSS
-- Backend: Node.js with Express
+- Backend: Node.js with Express (planned to use)
-- Database: MongoDB
+- Database: MongoDB (planned to use)
-- Other Technologies: JSON Web Tokens (JWT) for authentication, Socket.IO for real-time messaging.
+- Other Technologies: JSON Web Tokens (JWT) for authentication, Socket.IO for real-time messaging.(planned to use)

 5) GitHub / Bitbucket / Zip of Code